omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 step 4: Bob signs C1a and RD1a, sends back to Alice.

-step 5: OLND constructs refund transaction: C1a/RD1a.
+step 5: OBD constructs refund transaction: C1a/RD1a.

 The sum of `amount_a` and `amount_b` has to be blow `max_amount` in the `funding_created` message.